Anti-Growth Assets (List of Stores of Value)

 Real estate is a tangible asset that has historically held its real value and has the potential for long-term appreciation.

-While real estate values can fluctuate in the short-term due to market conditions and the fact it’s a debt- and interest rate-sensitive investment.
-Over the long-term, it has been a relatively stable investment.
+While real estate values can fluctuate in the short-term due to market conditions and the fact it’s a debt- and interest rate-sensitive investment, over the long-term, it has been a relatively stable investment.

 It’s also important for people to differentiate real estate for living in and real estate for investment.

 It typically is not a good store of value because you normally don’t get a nominal rate of return that compensates you for the sum of the inflation rate and the annual net carrying costs expressed as a percentage of the notional market value of the home.
+It’s also not a very effective inflation hedge over the short-run because of its debt and rate sensitivity that makes it cyclical.
+That equity is also illiquid until it’s realized, and there are costs associated with that.

 Accordingly, primary residences should be a reasonable part of one’s budget.